|Welcome to the official website of the Seiverling Antique Car and Pedal Car Museum, renamed Seiverling Museum, LLC

 Car and Pedal Car Museum.
 One of the largest toy pedal car collections in Eastern Pennsylvania, 140 in all owned by and

-We are pleased to announce that we will have Museum Open to the Public on select dates in 2014, (the last Sunday of each
+We are pleased to announce that we will have Museum Open to the Public on select dates in 2017, ( at least one Sunday of

-month from 1 P.M. to 5 P.M.).
-Take a look at our Facebook Page for Museum Updates.
+each month from 1 P.M. to 5 P.M. between March and November).
+Take a look at our Facebook Page for Open House

 |What's To See At The Museum?